West View Park

 Brother’s Brother Foundation

 Since its founding in 1958, Brother’s Brother Foundation has promoted international health and education by distributing donated medical, educational, agricultural, and other resources.
 It has provided over $3.5 billion in medical supplies, textbooks, food, seeds, and other humanitarian supplies to people in need in more than 140 countries.
 Brother’s Brother was founded by Dr. Robert Hingson, a physician and inventor from Pittsburgh.
-Forbes magazine has rated the foundation as one of the top four most efficient charities, with a 100 percent rating in fundraising efficiency and charitable commitment.
+Forbes Magazine has rated the foundation as one of the top four most efficient charities, with a 100 percent rating in fundraising efficiency and charitable commitment.

 Catholic Charities, Diocese of Pittsburgh